 Cream of tomato soup is one of my favorites, but please don’t forget to add the grilled cheese croutons!

 Or how about a delicious frozen virgin Mary dessert?

 There’s something special about making sun dried tomatoes, though.
-They’re great to snack on, added to salads, or even to rice side dishes like this one.
+They’re great to snack on, added to salads, or even to rice side dishes.